Broderick Pabillo: Early life and education

 Broderick Soncuaco Pabillo was born in Victorias, Negros Occidental, on March 11, 1955, to Conrado Cordova Pabillo and Gloria Acuña Suncuaco.
 He finished his primary school at St. Joseph School in Naga, Camarines Sur in 1968 and secondary school at Don Bosco Juniorate in San Fernando, Pampanga in 1972.

 In 1974, he entered the novitiate of the Salesians of Don Bosco in Canlubang, Calamba, Laguna.
 He continued his studies with the Salesians, and received his Bachelor of Science in Industrial Education at Don Bosco College, Canlubang in 1977.
-He taught at Don Bosco Makati from 1977-1978 and at Don Bosco Canlubang in 1978-1979.
+He taught at Don Bosco Makati from 1977 to 1978, and at Don Bosco Canlubang from 1978 to 1979.
 Afterwards, he took his theological studies at the University of Santo Tomas, graduating with a Bachelor of Arts in Sacred Theology in 1982.

 While studying in UST, he made his perpetual vows on April 1, 1981, and was ordained a priest for the Salesians by Manila Archbishop Jaime Cardinal Sin on December 8, 1982.

-Early Ministry
+Early ministry

 After his ordination, he was sent to the Pontifical Biblical Institute to study Sacred Scriptures.
 He received his Licentiate in 1986 under the Pontifical Gregorian University, and returned to the Philippines.

-He served as the parochial vicar of San Ildefonso Parish in Makati from 1986 to 1987, followed by his stint as formator and Professor of Old Testament at the Don Bosco Center of Studies in Parañaque from 1987 to 1999.
-From 1996 to 1999, he served as Rector of the Don Bosco Seminary.
-He also taught at the San Carlos Seminary in Makati, the St. Vincent School of Theology in Tandang Sora, Quezon City, the Immaculate Conception Seminary in Guiguinto, Bulacan, and the St. Joseph Regional Seminary in Jaro, Iloilo.
+He served as the parochial vicar of San Ildefonso Parish in Makati from 1986 to 1987, followed by his stint as formator and professor of Old Testament at the Don Bosco Center of Studies in Parañaque from 1987 to 1999.
+From 1996 to 1999, he served as rector of the Don Bosco Seminary.
+He also taught at the San Carlos Seminary in Makati, the St. Vincent School of Theology in Tandang Sora, Quezon City; the Immaculate Conception Seminary in Guiguinto, Bulacan; and the St. Joseph Regional Seminary in Jaro, Iloilo.

 Longing to serve the poor as a parish priest, in 1999, he left the Salesians and incardinated with the Apostolic Vicariate of Palawan.
 Until his appointment to the episcopate, he served as the parish priest of St. Ezekiel Moreno Parish Church in Puerto Princesa from 1999 to 2006.